jmartinesp/SpannedGridLayoutManager/README.md

 This library uses `Rects` to find the empty gaps and choose where a view will be placed.
 The underlying algorithm is explained in [this paper](free_space_algorithm.pdf).

 * Initially, there will be **1** free-space **Rect** `(0, 0, spanCount, Int.MAX_VALUE)` for `Orientation:VERTICAL` or `(0, 0, Int.MAX_VALUE, spanCount)` for `Orientation.HORIZONTAL`.
-* When an item is placed, it will search for the free rects that are **adjacent** to the view's `Rect` or that intersects it.
+* When a view must added, it will search for the free rects that are **adjacent** to the view's `Rect` or that intersects it.
-* It will iterate over this rects looking for those that are adjacent to the view **and don't contain it**, which will be stored.
-If a rect doesn't match this criteria, it will be **removed** from the list of free rects and divided in **4 possible sub-rects**: left, top, right, bottom, like this:
+* It will iterate over these rects looking for those that are adjacent to the view **and don't contain it**, which will be stored.
+If a rect doesn't match this criteria, it will be **removed** from the list of free rects and divided in **4 possible sub-rects** - left, top, right, bottom - like this:

 ![Sub rects](art/sub_rects.png)